 How we use personal information

-The information we request, collect, and process is primarily used to provide users with the product or service they have requested.
+The information we request, collect, and the process is primarily used to provide users with the requested product or service.
 More specifically, we may use your personal information for the following purposes:

 - to provide technical or other support to you;